mjadach-iv/gnosis_vpn-account-manager/README.md

 - `--env <path>` — path to the `.env` file (default: `.env` in the cwd).
 - `--service <name>` — override the service unit/label to control.

+### Interactive menu

+Running with no subcommand opens an interactive menu (see the screenshot above).
+It prints the current on-disk account, then lists every saved account with its network and live on-chain balances (xDAI for the EOA, wxHOPR for the safe).

+When the current account isn't in the database yet, you're prompted **`Save this account to the database?`**:

+- Accept (default) to store it.
+- Decline to **skip saving** — the account stays active on disk but is not written to the DB.
+The choice is remembered for the rest of the session, so you aren't asked again on every screen redraw.

+Accounts already in the DB are kept in sync automatically (e.g. a safe address that was created after the account was first saved).

+Menu controls:

+- **↑ / ↓** — move between entries.
+- **Enter** — swap to the highlighted saved account (or insert it if no account is currently on disk).
+You're asked to confirm first.
+- **r** — rename the highlighted saved account.
+- **Del / Backspace** — delete the highlighted saved account from the database (you must type `Yes` to confirm).
+- **🗑 Clear current account from this machine** — back up and remove the on-disk account files, letting the client regenerate a fresh identity.
+- **🔄 Restart the Gnosis VPN service** — restart the client without swapping.
+- **♻️ Refresh accounts** — re-read the DB and disk.
+- **🚪 Exit**.

+Swaps and clears back up the previous on-disk files first (to a `backup-<timestamp>/` directory next to the config) and write exactly the target account's files — if the target has no safe, any stale `.safe` from the previous account is removed so the result matches a freshly installed client.

 ## A note on privileges (sudo)